prabhuvigneshelanco/Elanco-Assignment/README.md

 - Node.js (v14.x or higher)
 - npm or yarn or pnpm

-I have chnaged the code from typescript to javascript.
+I have changed the code from typescript to javascript.
 •	Country List Page: Displays a list of all countries with basic information: name, flag, and region.
 (Done )
 •	Uses a Card component to display country details including the current time in the 12-hour format based on the country’s timezone. (done)
 •	Lazy-Loading and Infinite Scroll: Implements lazy loading to load countries in batches, improving performance by loading only when needed.
 (Instead implemented pagination with numbers)